 I worked with Elizabeth for close to 6 years at the Princess Margaret Cancer Centre within the Palliative Care ambulatory clinic.
 When I think of her practice many positive nouns, verbs and emotions spring to mind.
 In my experience and numerous interactions with her, she always embodied the utmost compassion and empathy with patients, families and staff alike.
 Patients and families often reported back to me that their interactions with Elizabeth involved several affirmative elements including effective counselling and education.
 Both the support she provided, and her knowledge of resources, was unparalleled.
-It was with great pleasure to work alongside her.
+It was a great pleasure to work alongside her.

 I had the pleasure of working with Elizabeth at the Princess Margaret Cancer Centre.
 Elizabeth is a bright, energetic, positive and compassionate individual.
 She helped many of my cancer patients and their families in coping with psychological and existential distress.
 Her rich clinical experience and positive caring attitude enable Elizabeth to support the unique needs of each of her clients at different stages of a life-limiting illness.
 Elizabeth is an innovative and knowledgeable professional.
 She led an initiative to provide an accessible mobile application and online directory that list resources and palliative care units available for seriously-ill patients and their families.
 I trust Elizabeth’s ability to help her patients and their families.
 I have no hesitation at all in recommending consulting her clinically for any situation where a seriously-ill patient requires support.

 Elizabeth and I co-developed and delivered a workshop together on the psychological and emotional aspects of dying and death for a large interprofessional audience at the annual University Health Network’s ‘Palliative Care for the Non-Specialist’ education day in 2014.
 Collaborating with Elizabeth on this project was a dream; she brought enthusiasm, expertise, and creativity to the process that ensured a knowledgeable and interactive workshop for all participants.
 We have since been invited to adapt this presentation for varied audiences, including the University of Toronto’s “Dying and Death” Interprofessional Education event for students across the professional disciplines, and the 10th Educational Conference on Palliative & End-of-Life Care.
-Elizabeth’s knowledgeable and passion about palliative and end-of-life care is self-evident, and I look forward to future collaborations with her!
+Elizabeth’s knowledge and passion about palliative and end-of-life care is self-evident, and I look forward to future collaborations with her!

-I had the pleasure of meeting and working with Elizabeth on the Hospice Palliative Care project.
+I had the pleasure of meeting and working with Elizabeth on the Hospice Palliative Care Project.
 Elizabeth is the very definition of the compassionate and driven social worker.
 During the project Elizabeth was a strong communicator and driven to ensure the project deadlines were met.
 She was super efficient and supportive of our timelines - making it easy and pleasurable to work with her.
-Her dedication and attention to detail led to a successful launch for a web based tool that we then through her support transitioned into a mobile app.
+Her dedication and attention to detail led to a successful launch for a web based tool that we then, through her support, transitioned into a mobile app.
 I would love to work with Elizabeth again - she makes work effortless!